Managing Package Deliveries During the Holiday Season

 Over the past decade, managing package deliveries has become a necessary part of condominium and co-op management due to the increasing popularity of online shopping for everything from clothes to furniture and more.
 Buying online is accessible, convenient, and fast, and has only become more so in the last few years due to retailers of all types and sizes moving online.
 After placing an order online, residents keep a watchful eye and track their packages along the way.
 Still, since they live in a condo community, they depend on the concierge and property manager to keep their package safe until ready to be picked up with little effort.

-eMarketer forecasts that when it comes to holiday shopping U.S. retail ecommerce sales with climb 14.4% over last year, accounting for 18.4% of total retail sales.
-That means packages will be coming in at an astonishing rate, with piles of them coming to the concierge desk every day.
+The National Retail Federation predicts that while households are expected to shift back to in-store shopping, online and other non-store sales will increase between 10 and 12%.
+That means packages will be coming in at an astonishing rate, with piles of them coming to the front desk every day.
 This produces a high amount of pressure on the concierge because they need to manage different packages for quick and easy pick-up while continuing to conduct all other tasks responsibly.

 1. Storage needs have evolved.

 Along with being on the front lines already, front desk staff will need to consistently interact with residents when they are asked to obtain a package, or in some cases, multiple packages.
 This can be an overwhelming and time-consuming process, especially when managing crowd control and pick-up times, much to the resident's frustration.
-This causes much stress for the door staff and ultimately leads to burnout, where they may not work as efficiently as before.
+This causes much stress for the front desk associates and ultimately leads to burnout, where they may not work as efficiently as before.

-Here’s a look at how FirstService Residential is taking the necessary precautions throughout the holidays to keep everyone in the community including concierge, residents, and property manager safe.
+Here’s a look at how FirstService Residential is taking the necessary steps to ensure the management of deliveries runs smoothly.

 1. Making room for the package deliveries.